-Valuation Frequency Subscription/ Redemption Date Application Date and Cut-Off Time Settlement Date Each full bank business day in Luxembourg D (i.e., any full bank business day in Luxembourg) D at 13h30 Luxembourg time D+3
+Valuation Frequency Subscription/ Redemption Date Application Date and Cut-Off Time Settlement Date Each full bank business D (i.e., any full bank D at 13h30 Luxembourg D+3 day in Luxembourg business day in Luxembourg) time

-^{}D = Day on which the subscription, redemption or conversion application is processed by the Umbrella Fund's Registrar and Transfer Agent.
+D = Day on which the subscription, redemption or conversion application is processed by the Umbrella Fund's Registrar and Transfer Agent.
 Applications received by the Umbrella Fund's Registrar and Transfer Agent before the cut-off time on any full bank business day in Luxembourg will be processed on such day.
 Applications received after the cut-off time will be processed on the following full bank business day in Luxembourg.